-- A Participant's average office waiting time for an appointment for routine care is no more than 30 minutes or at any time no more than up to one hour when the physician encounters an unanticipated urgent medical condition visit or is treating a Participant with a difficult medical need. - See: Additional Appointment Standards in the charts below. - Note: The following information is provided to the Participants in the Participant Handbook.
+- A Participant's average office waiting time for an appointment for routine care is no more than 30 minutes or at any time no more than up to one hour when the physician encounters an unanticipated urgent medical condition visit or is treating a Participant with a difficult medical need. - See: Additional Appointment Standards in the charts below. - ➤ Note: The following information is provided to the Participants in the Participant Handbook.
 Instances of "you" refer to the Participant.

-Table: N.4: New Participants First examination For your first examination, you must be seen by: Participant with HIV/AIDS PCP or specialist no later than seven days after you have become a Participant of UPMC Community HealthChoices unless you are already being treated by a PCP or specialist.
-Participant who receives Supplemental Security Income (SSI) PCP or specialist no later than 45 days after you have become a Participant of UPMC Community HealthChoices unless you are already being treated by a PCP or specialist.
-All other Participants PCP visit no later than three weeks after you have become a Participant of UPMC Community HealthChoices.
+Table: N.4: New Participants First examination Participant must be seen by: Participant with HIV/AIDS PCP or specialist no later than seven days after they become a Participant of UPMC Community HealthChoices unless they are already being treated by a PCP or specialist.
+Participant who receives Supplemental Security Income (SSI) PCP or specialist no later than 45 days after they become a Participant of UPMC Community HealthChoices unless they are already being treated by a PCP or specialist.
+All other Participants PCP visit no later than three weeks after they become a Participant of UPMC Community HealthChoices.

 Table N.5: Ob-gyn and PCPs Emergency Must be seen immediately or referred to an emergency room.
-Nonurgent Sick Visits Within 72 hours of request.
+Nonurgent Sick Visits Within 72 hours of request as clinically indicated.
 Routine care Must be scheduled within 10 business days of request.
 Urgent medical conditions Must be scheduled within 24 hours of request.
-Wellness (physical, wellness exam, well-child exam) Must be scheduled within three weeks of request.
+First examination, health assessment, general physical exams, wellness exam, Must be scheduled within three weeks of request.
 Well-woman exams Must be scheduled within three weeks of request.
-If Participant reports to the Emergency Department but does not require or Promptly.
 Maternity care Initial prenatal care appointments must be scheduled: • First trimester - Within 10 business days of request • Second trimester - Within five business days of request • Third trimester - Within four business days of request High-risk pregnancies - Within 24 hours of notifying the provider of the high risk, or immediately, if an emergency exists.

-Your PCP and ob-gyn must be available to you 24 hours a day, seven days a week, 365 days a year.
-They may have an answering service or paging system that will contact them after their office has closed.
-Leave a phone number where the PCP or ob-gyn can call you back.
+The PCP and ob-gyn must be available to the Participant 24 hours a day, 7 days a week, 365 days a year.
+The provider may have an answering service or paging system that will contact the Participant after their office has closed.
+The Participant should leave a phone number where the provider can call the Participant back.
+If the provider determines that emergency care is not required, the provider must see the Participant in accordance with the above time frames or the Participant must be referred to an urgent care clinic.

-Table N.6: Specialists Emergency cases Must be seen immediately or referred to an emergency room Urgent medical conditions Must be scheduled within 24 hours of request Routine care Must be scheduled within 15 business days of request for the following specialty providers: Dentist Dermatology Orthopedic Surgery Otolaryngology Must be scheduled within 10 business days of request for all other specialty providers
+Table N.6: Specialists

+Emergency cases Must be seen immediately or referred to an emergency room

+Routine care Must be scheduled within 15 business days of request for the following specialty providers:

+• Dentist

+Dermatology

+Orthopedic Surgery

+Otolaryngology

+Must be scheduled within 10 business days of request for all

+other specialty providers.

+Urgent medical conditions Must be scheduled within 24 hours of request